MortgageMonthly PaymentAffordabilityRefinance Break-EvenPMI RemovalClosing CostsAmortization

 Loan Amount

-Total Interest Paid
+Total Interest

-Total Cost of Loan
+Total Cost

 M = P × [r(1+r)^n] ÷ [(1+r)^n − 1]

-What affects your mortgage payment?
+What affects your payment most?

 How is a monthly mortgage payment calculated?

-Your monthly payment uses the amortization formula: M = P[r(1+r)^n]/[(1+r)^n-1].
-P is the loan amount, r is the monthly rate (APR÷12), and n is total payments.
-The result is your principal and interest portion.
+Using the amortization formula M = P×[r(1+r)^n]/[(1+r)^n-1], where P is loan amount, r is monthly rate (APR÷12), and n is total payments.

 What percentage of income should my mortgage be?

-The 28% rule says housing costs should not exceed 28% of gross monthly income.
-On $80,000/year ($6,667/month), that is a maximum of $1,867/month including taxes and insurance.
+The 28% rule: housing costs should not exceed 28% of gross monthly income.
+On $80,000/year that is a maximum of $1,867/month.